 - Patanjali’s Yoga Sutras*: Chapter 1 & 2 Recommended (not required) for 300-Hour Yoga Program: Anatomy of Hatha Yoga by H. David Coulter

 - *We recommend the Yoga Sutras translated by Rama Vernon, but if students can use any version that they may already have.

 MA, CAP, E-RYT-500, Yoga Therapist, has taught yoga for over 25 years and is a certified practitioner of Ayurveda.
 She researched protocols and herbs for the prevention of cancer recurrence and is a NAMA presenter.
 She is also a student of Rama Jyoti Vernon and publishes yoga books.
 Read more about her path to Ayurveda.

-MFA, E-RYT 500, YACEP has been practicing yoga for over 20 years, and is a specialist in ayurvedic yoga, anatomy, and philosophy.
+MFA, E-RYT 500, YACEP has been practicing yoga for over 20 years and is a specialist in ayurvedic yoga, anatomy, and philosophy.
 Certified in classical hatha yoga in the Himalayan tradition, she completed her advanced studies in ayurvedic yoga under Ed Zadlo (Acharya Premanand) and Shiva Das in Philadelphia, PA at Yoga On Main, the city’s oldest yoga center.
-With more than 2500 hours experience teaching hatha yoga, vinyasa, and yin yoga, she has led numerous workshops and yoga teacher trainings in Philadelphia, PA and in Portland, OR.
+With more than 2500 hours of experience teaching hatha yoga, vinyasa, and yin yoga, she has led numerous workshops and yoga teacher trainings in Philadelphia, PA, and in Portland, OR.

-MA, CST, AHP will present Doshic theory.
+MA, CST, and AHP will present Doshic theory.
 She trained at the highly regarded school of Dr. Vasant Lad, The Ayurvedic Institute, in Albuquerque, NM.
 She has been a healing arts practitioner and teacher for 25 years.